kubernetes/kubernetes/docs/proposals/container-init.md

 The name of each app and init container in a pod must be unique - it is a validation error for any container to share a name.

-While pod containers are in alpha state, they will be serialized as an annotation on the pod with the name `pod.alpha.kubernetes.io/init-containers` and the status of the containers will be stored as `pod.alpha.kubernetes.io/init-container-statuses`.
+While init containers are in alpha state, they will be serialized as an annotation on the pod with the name `pod.alpha.kubernetes.io/init-containers` and the status of the containers will be stored as `pod.alpha.kubernetes.io/init-container-statuses`.
 Mutation of these annotations is prohibited on existing pods.